mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"I'm just a doctor who got here yesterday, Setre.
 I will do the best I can, but I really don't know what I'm doing."

-	"You're wrong, Kipnu.
+	"No, Kipnu.
 Every person out there followed you here."

 	"They didn't have a better choice."